Serhiy-K/TFTGLCDAdapter/README.md

 **TFT GLCD Panel "Version 3.0"** was designed to add resistive touchscreen support.
 Touchscreen is connected to controller's pinns directly.
 Controller connected to LCD by 8-bit data bus.
 This is wery simple realisation without SD support but SD support may be added as for "Version 2.0".

 Firmware for TFT GLCD Panel created with CoIDE but may be built wiht simple Makefile.
 Also you may use VSCode as IDE.
+GCC for ARM is used as a compiler.

 Hardware directory include pcb-projects for this panel created in Altium Designer, gerber files and real photos.